neondatabase/website/content/docs/guides/branch-refresh.md

     </CodeBlock>

     <Admonition type="note">
     If you need to refresh the same branch again later, you only need to update the `branch_id` in the command above.
-The `project_id` and Neon API key stay the same.
+The `project_id`, `endpoint_id`, and Neon API key remain the same.
     </Admonition>

 <details>